cnlohr/espwebc3/README.md

 # espwebc3

-An **PLANNED** in-browser integrated development platform for the ESP32-C3, a new microcontroller from Espressif, which boasts a 160 MHz RISC-V processor.
+An **PLANNED** in-browser IDE for the ESP32-C3 self-contained on the ESP32-C3, a new microcontroller from Espressif, which boasts a 160 MHz RISC-V processor.
 Currently in the first stage of planning - this project may or may not go into production.

 We are in request for comment phase.
 Please discuss here on discord: https://discord.gg/CCeyWyZ or (less ideal) in issues on this project.